kkemple/awesome-pair-programming/readme.md

 ## Apps

 - [CollabEdit](http://collabedit.com/) - Collabedit is an online code editor that lets people collaborate in real-time.
+- [CoScreen](https://coscreen.co) - CoScreen lets multiple users share interactive, resizable windows from their desktop at the same time

 ## Find Pair Programmers